Lee Jae-sung: International career

 In the 2017 EAFF Championship, Lee led South Korea's title, and was named the Most Valuable Player and the Best Duel Player.

 Lee was named in South Korea's squad for the 2018 FIFA World Cup, and played all three games in the group stage.
 He also participated in the 2022 FIFA World Cup, helping South Korea advance to the knockout stage.

+On 10 October 2025, he made his 100th international appearance in a friendly match against Brazil.

+Style of play

+Lee possessed the ball for a short time, and showed great influence when moving without the ball.
+He preferred passing in a fast tempo to carrying, and had a high work rate to preoccupy suitable spots.
+His movement was also skilled in interceptions when defending.